UofSSpaceTeam/robocluster/README.md

 ## Contributing
 Create a branch off of `dev` and make changes from there.
-When your change is done, and you want feedback, submit a pull request, and someone will review your code and merge it if it's ready.
+When your change is done, and you want feedback, submit a pull request to merge your branch into `dev`, and someone will review your code and merge it if it's ready.
+The `master` branch is sort of being used to mark major stable versions.

+## Tests
+The test suite is set up so that you can run `python setup.py test` to run the tests with coverage statistics.
+You can also run the tests by themselves with `pytest tests` (assuming you have pytest installed through pip).